‘Y&R’ Spoilers: Will Graham’s Trip Expose Dina’s Alzheimer’s Condition? Hilary Spies Mattie & Reed Kissing

 Hilary Spies Mattie and Reed Kissing

 Young and the Restless (Y&R) spoilers for Thursday, September 7 tease that Hilary (Mishael Morgan) spots Mattie (Lexie Stevenson) and Reed (Tristan Lake Leabu) kissing.
 Hilary can’t believe the good fortune that brings her to the right place at the right time for such a rare scoop.
-Even as the watches the teenagers kissing, she is already trying to figure out how the scoop could be made to fit into her scheming to win back Jordan (Darnell Kirkwood) from Lily (Christel Khalil).
+Even as she watches the teenagers kissing, she is already trying to figure out how the scoop could be made to fit into her scheming to win back Jordan (Darnell Kirkwood) from Lily (Christel Khalil).

 Gossip about the children of two adversaries, Cane (Daniel Goddard) and Victoria (Amelia Heinle), in a romantic relationship will interest a lot of people, including their parents.